 Consider this guide to be your restaurant metal detector in South Beach.
-We did a lot of digging and came face-to-face with terrifying sushi and dining rooms that look like the aftermath of a college dayglow party, but we also found 15 great spots - including some with incredible pasta, a few that work great for dates, and the only place to actually have a good meal on Ocean Drive.
+It has 13 great spots - including one of Miami’s best pizzas, a few places that work great for dates, and an omakase inside the Versace Mansion.
 Now you can eat in South Beach worry-free.

 All restaurants on The Infatuation are selected by our editorial team.
 The Best Restaurants In South Beach is presented by Nike.